 This Sunday morning we take time to celebrate our faith with fellow Christians at the Beijing International Christian Fellowship Church, one of the most diverse international churches in the world with over 60 countries represented.
 After worship, we begin our touring with a visit the Temple of Heaven, another masterpiece of Ming Dynasty architecture.
 This blue-tiled temple exemplifies Chinese perfection of form and space and was built to be used for important rituals designed to perpetuate the rule of the Ming Dynasty.
 Many of the articles used at the ceremonies, including musical instruments, are on display.
 While at the Temple of Heaven we will practice our Tai Chi with a master.

-After lunch we stop at the prestigious Summer Palace where we will enjoy the vast gardens and lush greenery while taking a boat ride on the man make lake.
+After lunch, we stop at the prestigious Summer Palace where we will enjoy the vast gardens and lush greenery while taking a boat ride on the man-made lake.
 After our boat ride we will be transferred back to our hotel.
 The remainder of the afternoon is free to explore on your own.
 Dinner this evening is at the hotel.
 BLD

 Fly Beijing to Lhasa

 This morning we will be transferred to the airport for our flight to Lhasa.
 Upon arrival, we will be met and transferred to our hotel.
 Lhasa City in Tibetan language means 'Holy City'.
 It is the capital of Tibet which dates back to 7th century AD when King Songtsen transferred his capital from Yarlung to Lhasa.
 BLD